Updated June 2026 — 63 shoes tested over 12,500+ miles

 - Shoe Care & Replacement

-Every shoe in this guide has been tested for a minimum of 80 miles across multiple surfaces and pace ranges.
+Every shoe featured here has been tested for a minimum of 80 miles across multiple surfaces and pace ranges.
 I don’t write reviews after a quick jog around the block.
-My testing protocol is designed to reveal how a shoe actually performs over time.
+My testing protocol reveals how a shoe actually performs over time — not just on day one.

 | Testing Parameter | Details |